What is Imposter Syndrome?

 If you answered yes, you’re not alone, and these feelings have a name: Imposter Syndrome.

-Imposter Syndrome or (Impostor Phenomenon as it was originally named) is when you believe you’re not as intelligent, capable, talented or qualified as other people perceive you to bdespite clear evidence of your abilities & accomplishments.
+Imposter Syndrome or (Impostor Phenomenon as it was originally named) is when you believe you’re not as intelligent, capable, talented or qualified as other people perceive you to be despite clear evidence of your abilities & accomplishments.
 Those with Imposter Syndrome struggle to internalise their success because they don’t feel worthy or deserving of it.
 They believe they’re fooling everyone and will soon be exposed as a FRAUD.

 ‘Despite their glowing achievements & praise from others, an individual who suffers from Imposter Syndrome doesn’t believe their success is a direct result of her hard work’.